Baldomo/open-in-mpv/README.md

 ## Installation
 > Compiled binaries and packed extensions can be found in the [releases page](https://github.com/Baldomo/open-in-mpv/releases).

+This project requires [`libcurl`](https://curl.se/libcurl/).
+Each distro has its own way of installing the library so I will leave that to your favourite web search engine.

-To install `open-in-mpv`, just run
+To build and install `open-in-mpv`, just run
 ```sh
 sudo make install
 ```